openshwprojects/OpenBK7231T_App/README.md

 # How to set relay state on device boot?
 (PowerOnState)

+  There are two ways.

+  1. Go to Config -> Startup state and set it from GUI here.

-  The simplest way is to use short startup command from Options or create "autoexec.bat" in LittleFS file system in web panel and execute commands from there.
+  2. Use use short startup command from Options or create "autoexec.bat" in LittleFS file system in web panel and execute commands from there.

   For example, for RGBCW LED, you can do startup command:

   > backlog led_dimmer 100; led_basecolor_rgb #FF00FF; led_enableAll 1